bruno-31/GAN-manifold-regularization/README.md

 ## Results

-Here is a comparison of different models using standard architectures without ensembles (100 labels on MNIST, 1000 labels on SVHN, and 4000 labels on CIFAR):
+Here is a comparison of different models using standard architectures (1000 labels on SVHN, and 4000 labels on CIFAR):

 Method | SVHN (% errors) | CIFAR (% errors)
 -- | -- | --